 Textile-Clay is a clay-like material made out of textile waste and starch.

 We collaborated with Telelavo, a Spanish startup that deals with washing and processing textiles mainly for restaurants and hotels.
-They collect and provide us with their fluff: fibers that are released and get stuck on the filters of their industrial drying machines when they spin.
-We take advantage of the everyday decaying process of textiles and use it as our raw material.
+They provide us with their fluff: fibers that are released and get stuck on the filters of their industrial drying machines when they spin.
+We take advantage of the everyday decaying process of textiles and use it as raw material.

 Starch acts as a binder.
 It is used on the laundry business to ease the washing process and to achieve a more robust finish when the textiles get ironed.
-After mixing the raw material with this binder, we borrow different manual processes and techniques from clay making in order to give shape to our objects.
+After mixing the raw material with this binder, we borrow different manual processes and techniques from clay making in order to give shape to the objects.

 Textile-Clay have two predominant advantages regarding conventional clay; First is a non-extractive material, meaning we don’t need to take anything out from earth.
 And second, it has a very low energetic impact because this new material does not need to be fired, glazed, and re-fired.
 Due to the water-based nature of the binder the finished objects just need time to dry up and become fully functional objects.